Surgical First Assistant Program (Minnesota)

 - Appropriate professional standards

-The Surgical First Assistant Program will pursue accreditation through Commission on Accreditation of Allied Health Education Programs (CAAHEP) after the first year of the program is completed.
+The Surgical First Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

-The Mayo Clinic campus in Rochester, Minn., comprises an extensive outpatient complex, Saint Marys Hospital and Rochester Methodist Hospital, and substantial research and education facilities.
+Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.

-This Mayo site is among the largest, most advanced medical centers in the world.
+This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Graduation and certification

 Upon successful completion of the Surgical First Assistant Program, students receive a certificate of completion from Mayo Clinic School of Health Sciences.
 The program requires a grade of 70 percent or greater to pass a course.
 All courses and clinical work must be completed consecutively; deviation from scheduled coursework is not permitted.

 During the last course of the program, students are required to sit for a national certification exam.
 Two exams are offered, the Certified Surgical Assistant (CSFA) through the National Board of Surgical Technology and Surgical Assisting (NBSTSA) and the Certified Surgical Assistant (CSA) exam from the National Commission for the Certification of Surgical Assistants (NCCSA).
 These exams are offered on-site for the student upon completion of the required number of clinical cases and classroom credits.
 Certification from the National Surgical Assistant Association (NSAA) will be granted for those who pass the certifying exam.